Cost of Capital Professional Frequently Asked Questions (FAQs)

 A: The Cost of Capital Professional uses 1928 because this is the earliest date for data provided by Dr. Damodaran, and we wanted his data to align with the data provided by CRSP.
 Whether one starts with 1926 or 1928, average returns over 90 versus 92 years change very little.

-Q: How often is the information for risk-free rates, ERPs, size premiums, and industry risk premiums updated?
+Q: How often is the information for risk-free rates, ERPs, size premiums, levered industry betas, unlevered industry betas and debt percentages updated?

 A: The provided risk-free rate information is updated each trading day.
-The CRSP ERP and Size Premium information are updated quarterly.
+The CRSP ERP and Size Premium information are updated annually.
 The ERP information provided by Dr. Aswath Damodaran is updated annually.
+The levered and unlevered industry beta information used for the implied industry risk premium calculation and CAPM betas from Dr. Aswath Damodaran and Salvidio & Partners are updated annually.
+The debt percentage figures from Dr. Aswath Damodaran are updated annually.

 Q: What is “Size Premium (Beta Adjusted)” and how does it differ from “Size Premium (S&P 500)”?